 The LSM internships are expected to be full-time work experiences lasting for at least 10 weeks, starting in late May/early June and going through early-to-mid August.

 We are able to guarantee that the LSM-required summer internships, after sophomore and junior year, will be paid.
 If an internship is unpaid or paid less than the guaranteed minimum, then you are eligible to receive a stipend through an LSM fund.
 There is a limited amount of funding for students who wish to pursue an LSM-related research internship at the end of freshman year; the application process takes place in the spring.

 Yes.
-All LSM students complete both a scientific research internship as well as a business internship.
+All LSM students complete both a scientific research internship as well as a business internship, in the summers after the sophomore and junior years.
 The science internship is an opportunity to deepen your understanding of the challenges involved in advancing the bounds of science, either by going more deeply into a research area you already have explored previously or by launching into a new area of inquiry.
-Moreover, whereas many students who enter LSM have some experience working in an academic research lab, LSM seeks to place students into commercial settings, where they can gain a better perspective on how scientific goals and business imperatives intersect.
+Moreover, whereas many students who enter LSM have some experience working in an academic research lab, LSM seeks to place some students into commercial settings, where they can gain a perspective on how scientific goals and business imperatives intersect.

 During the summers after their sophomore and junior years, students are expected to focus their attention on their internships.
 Still, if your work schedule permits, it may be possible to take a summer course, especially if the course is offered at night or online.
+This is most often feasible if you do an internship in an academic setting, where hours might be flexible.
 In most cases, however, students will find it very difficult to balance a summer course with the demands of a full-time internship.